sebjonas/wso2si-demo/monitor/README.md

 Elasticsearch sink implementation uses Elasticsearch indexing document for underlying data storage.
 The events that are published from the sink will be converted into elasticsearch index documents.

 ## Download

 **MySQL Server**:
 1. Start Docker Desktop
 2. Navigate to ```https://hub.docker.com/_/mysql``` to access documentation
 3. Run ```docker pull mysql:latest```
+    * To download images you have to change network from CORP1 due to restrictions.

 **MySQLWorkbench**:
 1. Navigate to ```https://dev.mysql.com/downloads/workbench/```